LaunchCodeEducation/data-analysis/src/chapters/tableau-intro/exercises.rst

 Viz 1: Happiness Score of Countries — 2019
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 #.
 Create the Map.

    #.
 Drop the **Latitude** pill into the *Rows* shelf.
    #.
 Drop **Longitude** pill into *Columns* shelf.
    #.
 Drop **Country or region** onto the *Marks Card*.

-      #.
-This is added as a *Detail*.
+      A. This is added as a *Detail*.
 Look at the icons to verify.

    #.
 Select **Score** and drag it onto the *Color* box contained in the *Marks* card.
    #.
 Rename your sheet: either double click on “Sheet 1” in the View or right click on the Sheet tab to update the name.

-      a.
-If only updating the view, the sheet tab name will not change.
+      A. If only updating the view, the sheet tab name will not change.

 Viz 2: Happiness Score vs GDP and Healthy Life Expectancy
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 #.
 Drag **Score** onto the *Row* shelf.

-   a.
+   #.
 It will automatically aggregate as a SUM of Score.
    #.
 To remove that, find the drop down menu on the right side of the pill and select “Dimension”.

 #.
 Drag **GDP per capita** onto the *Columns* shelf.

-   a.
+   #.
 Convert this into a “Dimension”, too.

 #.
 Drag the **Healthy Life Expectancy** into the *Color* box found in the *Marks* card.
 #.
 Rename your sheet.